 Executive Officer performance reward is to be determined by distributing a payment pool, linked to company earnings for the previous term, among Directors based on personal performance (0-200% allocation ratio).

-Executive Officer remuneration for the purpose of acquiring company stock is to be based on that person's role/position for the current term.
+Executive Officer stock compensation is to be based on that person's role/position for the current term.

-As for Executive Officers who also serve as Directors, payment is calculated by adding Executive Officer annual compensation to Director annual compensation.
+For Executive Officers who also serve as Directors, payment is calculated by adding Executive Officer annual compensation to Director annual compensation

 Position on shareholdings